 If you don't have the Provider & Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
-At any time, you can call Member Services to get up-to-date information about changes in the provider and pharmacy network.
-You can also find this information on our website at allwell.pahealthwellness.com.
+At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
+You can also find this information on our website at www.wellcare.com/allwellPA.